ajtock/NGS_intro_Cambridge_SysBio/README.md

   **Answer:** 97% of read pairs and 95.9% of base calls remain after cleaning.
 </p></details>

-We can now use FastQC to evaluate the quality of the Cutadapt-trimmed reads, so let's make an output directory to contain the FastQC results.
+We can now use FastQC to evaluate the quality of the Cutadapt-trimmed reads, so make an output directory to contain the FastQC results.

 ```
 mkdir results/fastqc/trimmed_reads